theREALdebater/eclat/doc/tools/eclat.md

 Must be followed by the names of two libraries, the first is the _current working library_ (_CWL_) and the second is the _base library_.

-Makes the CWL cease to depend on the base library.
+Makes the CWL cease to include the base library.
 No error if it doesn't already.

 .....